CodeCrew-CodeSchool/HTML_lesson/README.md

 [NOAA Climate Page](https://www.noaa.gov/climate)

 [In class Demo](https://codecrew-codeschool.github.io/HTML_lesson/weather.html)
-Full Walkthrough can be viewed in the 202508 Week1 Day 1-2 lecture recordings
+Full Walkthrough can be viewed in the 202508 Week1 Day 1-3 lecture recordings

-## August 6, 2025
+## August 6, 2025 (Day 3 Additions)

 The webpage has evolved into multipage site.
-Resources (files and images for the site) have been moved into the files directory.
+Resources (files and images for the site) have been moved into the files directory, and links have been updated